opentx/lua-reference-guide/general/getValue.md

 Returns the value of a source.

 The list of valid sources is available:
 * for OpenTX 2.0.x at http://downloads-20.open-tx.org/firmware/lua_fields.txt
-* for OpenTX 2.1.x at http://downloads-21.open-tx.org/firmware/lua_fields.txt (depreciated)
+* for OpenTX 2.1.x at http://downloads-21.open-tx.org/firmware/lua_fields.txt
-* for OpenTX 2.1.x Taranis and Taranis Plus at http://downloads-21.open-tx.org/firmware/lua_fields_taranis.txt
-* for OpenTX 2.1.x Taranis X9E at http://downloads-21.open-tx.org/firmware/lua_fields_taranis_x9e.txt

 In OpenTX 2.1.x the telemetry sources no longer have a predefined name.
 To get a telemetry value simply use it's sensor name.
 For example:
  * Altitude sensor has a name "Alt"
  * to get the current altitude use the source "Alt"
  * to get the minimum altitude use the source "Alt-", to get the maximum use "Alt+"

-@status current Introduced in 2.0.0, changed in 2.1.0
+@status current Introduced in 2.0.0, changed in 2.1.0, `Cels+` and `Cels-` added in 2.1.9

 #### Parameters